 Information You Should Never Include in Your Passwords

-When updating and creating new passwords, please do not include the following information in your passwords:
+When updating and creating new passwords, please do not include the following information:

 - Your pet’s name.